Toward Trustworthy Portrait Editing: Evaluation of Demographic Misrepresentation in I2I Models: Introduction

-To enable controlled measurement, we introduce a benchmark from 84 factorially sampled FairFace portraits spanning race, gender, and age~\cite{karkkainen2021fairface} and a diagnostic prompt set selected via pilot studies to expose these failures.
-Evaluating three open-weight I2I editors under standardized inference yields 5,040 edited outputs, scored by two independent VLM evaluators and human evaluation.

-Finally, we test a prompt-level identity-preserving control mechanism that augments edit instructions with observable appearance constraints, enabling mitigation without modifying model weights.
-We compare outputs with and without feature prompts under identical inference conditions, and include a supplementary WinoBias-based occupation study~\cite{winobias2018} to isolate gender–occupation stereotyping under role edits.
+To enable controlled measurement, we construct a benchmark from 84 factorially sampled FairFace portraits spanning race, gender, and age~\cite{karkkainen2021fairface}, paired with a diagnostic prompt set designed to stress-test identity preservation under socially consequential edits.
+Evaluating three recent open-weight I2I editors under standardized inference yields 5,040 edited outputs, which are scored by two independent VLM evaluators and validated through human annotation.
+Each demographic cell is intentionally balanced to isolate group-conditioned editing behavior, while the limited number of source portraits means that our results should be interpreted as diagnostic evidence rather than population-level prevalence estimates.
+We further test a prompt-level identity-preserving control mechanism that augments edit instructions with observable appearance constraints, enabling a mitigation case study without modifying model weights.